 meet emily.

-Emily is a self-taught mixed media artist from Buckinghamshire with a bold heart and a passion for all things expressive, spontaneous, and joyfully imperfect.
-Rooted in abstract expressionism and laced with a street art attitude, her work is intuitive and energetic—art that doesn’t just bring colour to a space, but feeling.
+Emily is a self-taught mixed media artist from Buckinghamshire with a passion for the expressive, the spontaneous, and the joyfully imperfect.
+Rooted in abstract expressionism and influenced by street art, her work is intuitive and energetic—designed to make a space feel as vibrant as it looks.
+She’s drawn to texture, movement, and bold colour, creating works that reflect both the mess and the magic of being human.

 exhibitions and events